ledinhanhtan-dev/tnc-clone/README.md

 [![Product Name Screen Shot][product-screenshot]](https://tnc-clone.web.app/)

-Practice makes perfect!
+🚀 Practice makes perfect!

 Here is my first app using Angular as front-end to build.
-It's a simple clone version of the [TNC Store](https://www.tncstore.vn/) e-commerce website.
+It's a simple clone version of the [TNC Store](https://www.tncstore.vn/) e-commerce site.

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.